DelevoXDG/FlashcardMaster/docs/srs.md

 The application relies on the following databases to store and manage flashcard data:

 1. `Decks`:
-	- stores information about the flashcard decks created, including deck titles, cover images and number of cards discovered or mastered.
+	- stores information about the flashcard decks created, including deck titles, cover images.
 2. `Flashcards`:
 	- stores information about individual flashcards, including their type, question, answer, difficulty level, and data related to revision intervals.
 3. Categorization: